bbauska/JS-Programs/README.md

   "city": "New York"
 }
 </pre>
-<p>This example utilizes the Fetch API to make an AJAX request to fetch JSON data from a file .
+<p>This example utilizes the Fetch API to make an AJAX request to fetch JSON data from a file.
 Upon successful retrieval,
 the JSON data is processed and used within the JavaScript code.</p>
 <p>These additional examples showcase various use cases of AJAX, such as loading dynamic content, form submission
 without page refresh, and fetching and using JSON data asynchronously.</p>